RaVeR76/My-Vinyl-Answer/README.md

 Similar to the add and edit functions mentioned above.
 The users deleted numerous vinyls as did I. They loved the fact it was hidden along with the edit button.
 They also loved the dark screen thingy as they called it or a **modal** as we know it, that made sure the were making the correct life choice before deleting their vinyl.
 Once the user crossed that line their vinyl gets removed from the collection and never to be seen again .... unless that specific user re-enters that exact same information again ... then I suppose you can say it's the same so therefore technically it can be seen again .... sorry, well until that happens it's never to be seen again.

 * **Result**
 All users tested this functionality and it worked very well.
 The admin deletion worked perfectly too.
 And if I wasn't sure about performing the deletion in the first place with the confirmation modal, the user gets a flash message to confirm that the deletion did in fact take place.
-All corners covered this boy ... as I rave to cheesy euro pop and type this work of art up, moi README :)
+All corners covered by this boy ... as I rave to cheesy euro pop and type this work of art up, moi README :)

 * **Verdict**

-### ADMIN SHIT NEEDS ADDED HERE AND AT USER STORIES POSSIBLY

-#### User Story :

-* **Plan**

-* **Implementation**

-* **Test**

-* **Result**

-* **Verdict**
+Deletion functionality worked for all users and all admin tests.
+Very happy with this and the CRUD functionality overall.

 ### **Validation Checks**

 All my html passed all the checks at [W3C HTML Validation Service](https://validator.w3.org/).
 The only issue being that I had used an ID twice on my user vinyl page when grouping and centering the two sets of buttons.
 I just changed these to classes so both will work with no issues.
 Apart from that, it was all jinja logic errors and the fact most of my html didn't have any header information.
-All my CSS passed all checks at [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) with no errore what so ever.
+All my CSS passed all checks at [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) with no errors what so ever.

 ### **User Questionnaire And Overall Feedback**

 Over the previous two projects, I've seen the necessity for user feedback and user testing.
-In the first project I was really shy if the truth be told so I din't really show my project off or let people see it.
-This also affected my final score which I didn't realise was a mojor attributory to a decent score.
-WIth my last project, the JS one, I annoyed people with testing it as I wanted the get it right.
+In the first project I was really shy if the truth be told so I didn't really show my project off or let people see it.
+This also affected my final score which I didn't realise was a major attributory to a decent score.
+With my last project, the JS one, I annoyed people with testing it as I wanted to the get it right.
 The user feedback from that was awesome and very encouraging so I set out to get the same people, work colleagues, friends and family, to test my new project.
 I made a questionnaire of general questions, for them to fill out as they navigate around the site.
 I let a few of them try the admin access as I needed some testing and verification of that code too.
 The questionnaire can be found below:

 [User / Admin Questionnaire](https://github.com/RaVeR76/My-Vinyl-Answer/raw/master/wireframes/user_questionnaire.pdf)

 The overall user / admin feedback from the questionnaire was very encouraging too....
 And don't be thinking as they fill in the blanks, I'm standing behind them with a large hunting knife whispering into their ear "I know where you live ... princess" so I get better results ....
-I wanted them to dig deep, try things, mess around and see if they could find anythng wrong.
+I wanted them to dig deep, try things, mess around and see if they could find anything wrong.
-This is how you progress and if you cannot take critique then you're in the wrong business .... sounds like famous line from a Hollywood movie !
+This is how you progress and if you cannot take critique then you're in the wrong business .... sounds like a famous line from a Hollywood movie !
 Anyways, the main points were as follows:

 - The site looks really awesome and the deck backdrop was cool